marshallsquarepark.org

 • Install period, cast iron lamp-posts (approximately six)

-• Repair brick walk around the entire park perimeter; add new brick walk to complete the perimeter
+• Repair brick walk around the entire Park perimeter; add new brick walk to complete the perimeter

 • Improve steps and railing off Matlack Street